-Ad۱ vise impacted public to immediately gather everyone indoors and complete the following: Close and lock windows and outside doors - if possible, tape the gaps around door frames.
+impacted public to immediately gather everyone indoors and complete the following: Ц Close and lock windows and outside doors - if possible, tape the gaps around door frames.
 Extinguish fires in fireplaces - if possible, close the damper.
 Turn off appliances or equipment that either uses inside air, blows out inside air or sucks in outside air, such as: Gas stoves and gas fireplaces • Clothes dryers Air conditioners Bathroom and kitchen fans Built in vacuum systems Turn down furnace thermostats to the minimum setting.
 Leave all inside doors open.
 Avoid using the telephone, except for emergencies, so that you can be contacted by emergency personnel.
 Stay tuned to local radio for possible information updates or for further instructions.
 Even if you see people outside do not leave until told to do so.
-Remain indoors until further instructions are provided. ' If y ou are unable to follow these instructions, please notify emergency response personnel.
-4.6 5.4 Post Shelter-in-Place Instructions Afte er the hazardous substance has passed through the area, emergency response personnel will contact all s sheltered persons with instructions to: Ventilate the building by opening all windows and doors.
-Turn on fans, turn up thermostats, and furnace circulating fans.
-Once the building is ventilated, return all heating, ventilating and other equipment to normal. and and a supplied to hornal
+Remain indoors until further instructions are provided. f you are unable to follow these instructions, please notify emergency response personnel.
+4.6.4 Post Shelter-in-Place Instructions After t he hazardous substance has passed through the area, emergency response personnel will contac t all sheltered persons with instructions to: ntilate the building by opening all windows and doors. rn on fans, turn up thermostats, and furnace circulating fans. ce the building is ventilated, return all heating, ventilating and other equipment to no rmal.